iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 1 reviews"/>
 </p>

+> Multiple cancellations without notice by different doctors<br> :date: __2020-12-22 21:23:27__

+> If you choose to have Dr.Kamra Mays as your therapist, be prepared to have your appointment cancelled 3 minutes before your session with no explanation.
+No phone call.
+No text.
+Nothing.
+Not only is this unprofessional, its inconsiderate.
+If you do chose to use this app, avoid Dr.Kamra May's.<br> :date: __2020-12-22 00:33:06__

+> Be aware that you run the risk of not getting a diagnosis.
+You will still pay for advice that isn't helpful to your problem...<br> :date: __2020-12-21 18:04:17__

 > Have used this app before with zero issues.
 And then yesterday came and I have an appt.
 That appointment goes just fine and doctor says she will call me in a script which was the reason for appt - med refill.
 Usually within less than an hour the full summary is written by doc and posted on app for me and then the script is called in NONE OF THIS HAS HAPPENED.
 I have submitted questions for customer service for help and no one answers me.
 At all.
 Over 24 hours has passed and radio silence. ......<br> :date: __2020-12-20 05:49:48__

 > Dr. Phil said that his app covered Medicare specifically Mental Health appointments during the pandemic... it does not cover Medicare!
 I deleted it immediately it was a lie.<br> :date: __2020-12-19 16:57:48__